-A flexible day with a morning optional acclimatisation hike to the viewpoint of Imet Gogo (3926m).
+A flexible day with a morning optional acclimatisation hike to the viewpoint of Imet Gogo (3,926m).
 From the viewpoint there are spectacular views of the lowlands and across the Simien range with rock spires and mesas prominent.
 Keep a close look out for the elusive simien fox.
 It's misnamed as it is not really a fox but a member of the dog family restricted to Ethiopia.
-Todays optional hike of 10km is expected to take around 4hrs.
+Todays optional 10km walk is expected to take around 4hrs.